 |

-AN immersive groundhog day experienceHarry Caray’s Tavern will transform into a truly immersive Groundhog Day experience, featuring food and beverages inspired by Groundhog Day’s Tip Top Café.
-Several artifacts from Harold’s storied career will be on display including the Armani coat Bill Murray wore in Groundhog Day, the bust of Harold Ramis that appeared in the 2016 version of Ghostbusters, the jumpsuits worn by Harold Ramis and Bill Murray in Ghostbusters, and several of Harold’s leather-bound shooting scripts including Groundhog Day. |
+From iconic film references to artifacts from Ramis’ storied career—including the Armani coat Bill Murray wore in Groundhog Day, the bust of Harold Ramis from the 2016 version of Ghostbusters, the jumpsuits worn by Harold Ramis and Bill Murray in Ghostbusters, and several of Harold’s leather-bound shooting scripts, including Groundhog Day—the event celebrates a filmmaker who taught audiences that sometimes the best way forward is to break the rules—and occasionally smash the guitar.

 A b o u t